 If all the proposals in the region are not approved, the Pacific Northwest could become one of the largest fossil fuel plugs in the world

 Over 308 million extra tonnes of carbon dioxide each year (more than 5 times BC’s annual total emissions), and 1,231 more ships joining the already crowded waterways of the Salish Sea are on the table to be put on tankers and into our atmosphere or put back on the wait list for locking into the ground.

 Georgia Strait Alliance is part of a coalition of groups, that are building the legal foundations and the community capacity to erect a green barricade.
-But we cannot enact a moratorium on our own.
+But we cannot do this on our own.
 Our campaign is to build and use people power to say a definitive and legal “NO” to new fossil fuel infrastructure in the Salish Sea.

-We need the people around the Salish Sea to demand their municipal councils take the first legal steps, to engage with provincial processes, and build continue to build grassroots momentum towards a moratorium.
-We focus on three areas – Stop the megaprojects, equity and reconciliation for the people in reparations, and we come together to build a better tomorrow.
+We need the people around the Salish Sea to demand their municipal councils take the first legal steps, to engage with provincial processes, and build continue to build grassroots momentum towards a safe a liveable climate.
+We focus on three areas – Stop the megaprojects, equity and reconciliation for the people through a fair share of damages paid by the Carbon Majors, and we come together to build a better tomorrow.